Little Cambodia: Philadelphia, Pennsylvania

-Celebrations at Preah Buddha Rangsey Temple on South 6th Street and Ritner Street during Cambodian New Year celebrations.
+South Philadelphia's Little Cambodia commercial district at 7th St. & Moymansing Avenue, facing south.

-Philadelphia's Cambodia Town neighborhood is in South Philadelphia, which has long been home to many different groups of immigrants.
+Philadelphia's Cambodia Town district is in South Philadelphia at the juncture of the Whitman and Lower Moyamensing neighborhoods, and has long been home to many different groups of immigrants.
 Exemplifying that, the broader neighborhood surrounding Philly's Cambodia Town is extremely diverse, having been cited as roughly a third white, a third African American and Latino, and a third Asian.
 By 2010 census numbers, Philadelphia's Cambodia Town is the fourth largest Cambodia Town in the United States, trailing only Long Beach, Lowell, and Stockton.
+Attempts to officially rename the area "Little Cambodia" were dropped in 2017 due to resistance from longtime African American residents.

 Its main commercial corridor is along S. 7th Street — and to some extent S. 6th and even S. 8th Streets — between Morris Street to the north and Oregon Avenue to the south, including Mifflin Square Park.
 (Others have more narrowly defined the central aspect of this to between Snyder Avenue to the north and Porter Street to the south.)
 The neighborhood contains extensive references to Cambodian and Khmer culture, including street and business signage as well as Cambodian temples that serve as spiritual and cultural centers.
 Notably, the diaspora in the community contains, but is not limited to, people who identify as Khmer (ethnic Cambodians from Cambodia), ethnic Chinese from Cambodia, ethnic Cambodians from South Vietnam, and ethnic Vietnamese from Cambodia.

 Many Cambodian restaurants in the neighborhood, such as I Heart Cambodia, New Phnom Penh, Heng Seng, Sweet Basil Express, and Sophie's Kitchen, have been recognized in greater Philadelphia-area media for their outstanding food.
 Cambodian restaurants in other parts of Philadelphia, such as Khmer Grill in Chinatown, Daleng in West Philadelphia, and Nam Vang in Northeast Philadelphia, have also received broader local media attention.
 Philadelphia's prominent supper club scene also boasts a Khmer supper club hosted by Seri Chao, whose relationship with his wife Catzie Vilayphonh of restaurant Laos in the House has been described as "the Southeast Asian power couple" of Philadelphia.

 In addition to the many local Cambodian small businesses in Cambodia Town itself, the Southeast Asian Market in FDR Park is also nearby, directly off the Broad Street Line subway at NRG Station and directly across Broad Street from Lincoln Financial Field, home of the Philadelphia Eagles.
 Originally started by Cambodia Town's residents as a series of pop-up tents in a parking lot within FDR Park, the market's organizers lobbied for and in 2023 received a permanent structure within the park.
 In addition to Cambodian stalls, the market also features fare from many other Southeast Asian cultures that have a diaspora community within South Philadelphia, such as from Little Saigon and the Indonesian diaspora traditionally centered in Newbold.
 The market has received coverage beyond the area, including in national media outlets.